 Use the date & time filter to show recent errors that occurred in the last hour, day, week or month, or choose a specific date range.

-Switch to a different bookmark using the same button, or select one from the list displayed on the left hand side of the inbox.
+Switch to a different bookmark using the same button, or select one from the list displayed.